GreenPG/ObsidianVault/notes/Doc/2025-01-27_Pipeline_run.md

 Agent runs steps sequentially (new step start only when previous steps has finished or has been skipped).

-Steps are implemented by [tasks](inbox/2025-01-24_Azure_Pipelines.md#Task).
-The task system routes inputs and outputs to the backging scripts.
+Steps are implemented by [tasks](notes/Doc/2025-01-24_Azure_Pipelines.md#Task).
+The task system routes inputs and outputs to the backing scripts.
 They also provide common services such as altering system paths and creating new pipeline variables.

 Each step runs its own process, isolating its environment from previous steps.
 This way, environment variables aren't preserved between steps.